PBearson/ESP32-With-ESP-PROG-Demo/README.md

 <img src="img/Breakpoint.png">

 To show an example of how to modify memory, we are going to enter this loop and change the `i` variable.
-First, place a breakpoint at the beginning of the loop (line 34):
+First, place a breakpoint at the beginning of the loop (line 83) by clicking at the left end of the line and then presess the *Continue* button.
+Alternatively, enter the following two commands in the debug console to achieve the same result.

 ```
-hb 34
+hb 83
+continue
 ```

-Print the current value of `i`:
+Wait for the execution stopping at the line with the breakpoint, and print the current value of `i`:

 ```
 print i